tmtsoftware/aps-viz-display-prototype/README.md

 # aps-viz-display-prototype
 This prototype is used to evaluate different visualization techniques for APS.
+The visualization techniques explored in this prototype are:
+* Edge heights display across all segments in M1
+  * Vector field plot
+  * Edge triangles
+* Selected segments display (4 x 4 segments)
+  * Surface plots for each segment
+  * Vector field plots for each segment
+* Global surface plot (under development)

 This prototype is written in React-js and Typescript.

 ## Prerequisites Required for Running App